-|•||Supports the H.264/RTSP & MJPEG/HTTP video streaming formats|
+|•||Supports the H.264 & MJPEG video streaming formats|

-|•||Records video and captures snapshot images|
+|•||Records video segments & captures snapshot images|

 |•||Basic motion detection|

-|•||Displays cameras in List or Grid format, Dark or Light mode|
+|•||Displays cameras in List/Grid format, Dark/Light mode|

-|•||Comprehensive Reference & Overview sections|
+|•||Comprehensive Reference & Overview|

 |•||Designed for phones & tablets|